 In chess, your opponent will always try to distort you.
 You must stick to your tactics and only switch if you think that there is a genuine chance of winning the game.

 Many are the games where chess players abandoned their philosophies and ended up losing terribly.
-Losing a game because of an error that you should have seen or should not have made can cause stress and mental breakdown, which eventually cause weight loss.
+Losing a game because of an error that you should have seen or should not have made can cause stress and mental breakdown, which eventually causes weight loss.

 Even though chess is a board and sitting sport, it has its fair share of troubles.
 Studies show that you can burn up to 6,000 calories per day while playing chess.